-- Copy the following text and paste it into Notepad (Windows Key, type notepad, press Enter)
+Copy the following text and paste it into Notepad

-- Your browser may display quotation marks in a different character set.
-Go back to the Notepad file and replace all the quotes [ ” ] using your keyboard.
+1. Your browser displays the quotation marks differently.
+Go back to the Notepad file and replace all the quotes (”).
 Save the file and try again.